FrancoSpeziali/node-simple-backend-server/README.md

     The function should take 2 arguments, `filename` and `data`

-## Assignment 4 - Writing data from a POST request
+## Assignment 4 - Sending data to the server with a POST request

+Our client will send data to the server.
+We will take this data and save it to a file.

 Look for the `app.post()` function with the route `/save/user`.